-- Replace bad pixel with the corresponding pixel of the previous line. - Do nothing when the neighboring pixels are also bad.
+- Replace defective pixel (row n, pix1) with the corresponding pixel on the previous line (row n-1, pix1) if both left and right diagonal pixels on the previous line are defective. - Do nothing when all the neighboring pixels are defective.